kenflab/LLM-scCurator/README.md

 1. Go to **[Google AI Studio](https://aistudio.google.com/)**.
 2. Log in with your Google Account.
 3. Click **Get API key** (top-left) $\rightarrow$ **Create API key**.
-4. Copy the key and use it in your code.
+4. Copy the key and use it in your code. <br>

 - **OpenAI steps:**
 1. Go to **[OpenAI Platform](https://platform.openai.com/api-keys)**.